BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

 where again ``TransformImage`` takes as parameter the index of the image within the sample and transformation are specified by invoking ``by(transformation, probability, *args)``.

+TODO: Where to find available transformations/augmentations
+TODO: example add your own transformations

 Batching